 Surveillance, privacy, and security

-Biometric Identification has changed the way people were identified.
-Since the Last decade, its growth is incredible and has transformed a lot of industries from military to mobile industry.
-Facial recognition is one of the biometric identification types that can be easily performed without the object’s knowledge unlike retinal scans, blood samples, or fingerprints.
+Biometrics has changed the way people are being identified.
+Since the last decade, its growth is incredible and has transformed a lot of industries from military to telecommunication.
+Facial recognition is one of the biometric identification types that can be easily performed without the object’s knowledge unlike retinal scans, blood samples or fingerprints.
 It is a security system used to identify or verify a subject from a digital image or live footage.
-Also, Facial biometric recognition has become a new way to unlock the devices.
+Most of us are used to facial biometric recognition to unlock the devices we use.

 Introduction to Face recognition authentication:

-Facial recognition is rapidly changing the mobile industry and even replacing the fingerprint entirely like in iPhone X model.
-Apple has decided to remove the Touch ID by replacing Face ID.
+Facial recognition is rapidly changing the mobile phone industry and even replacing the fingerprint entirely like in iPhone X model.
+Apple has already decided to remove the Touch ID by replacing Face ID.
 With the launch of Face ID, Apple made face recognition as a primary method to unlock phones.
 From authenticating the users, the recognition is also used in the payment services.
 Like Apple, other manufacturers are also making similar changes including Motorola, Nokia, Samsung, and other smartphone makers.
 It decides our life style from travelling, shopping, and much more.
-Facial recognition is not only changing the mobile industry but also other fields.
-Its implementation is getting different based on the design, hardware, and the kind of software used like sensors, cameras, AI, and machine learning.
+Facial recognition is also changing other industries.
+Its implementation is based on the design, hardware and the kind of software used like sensors, cameras, data analytics and related AI / Machine Learning applications.